A woman in glasses gazes thoughtfully at a table filled with an array of colorful pieces

 Keep in mind that “water” doesn’t have to mean plain old H2O.
 (Great news for those of us who can’t quite stomach the bland taste.)
 But what exactly “counts” as healthy hydration?
 It’s time to take a look at some healthy drinks for pregnancy, starting with the best drinks for pregnant women and moving on to ones we should approach with caution.

-Best Drinks for Pregnancy
+What Are the Best Drinks for Pregnancy?

 What are the best drinks for pregnant women, and is there one best pregnancy hydration drink?
 Let’s dive right in!